How Much Does Dryer Vent Cleaning Cost? [2025 Data]

 Dryer Vent Cleaning vs. Replacement

 Dryer vent cleaning is often the more cost-effective solution to address lint buildup and minor obstructions unless the vent is significantly damaged.
-Dryer vent replacement may become necessary if the vents show severe damage, have multiple punctures, are made of outdated materials, or show signs of significant structural issues.
+Dryer vent replacement will become necessary if the vents show severe damage, have multiple punctures, are made of outdated materials, or show signs of significant structural issues.

 A professional inspection can reveal whether a thorough cleaning will suffice or whether it is worth investing in a complete replacement as the safer, more long-term solution.